lallgroup/lallgroup.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Lall Group focuses on algorithms for control, optimization, and machine learning.
 Our students pursue a wide variety of interesting problems.
-If you're interested in collaborating with us or joining our group, please contact Prof. Lall by email -- we'd love to hear from you.
+If you're interested in collaborating with us or joining our group, please contact Prof. Lall or one of his students by email -- we'd love to hear from you.